 Therefore, if for any reason you are unable to file the 1099s on time, you should request an extension to avoid paying the penalty since the IRS allows you to apply for additional time.

-As a taxpayer, it is important to make sure that you submit all your 1099s by the filing deadline to avoid unnecessary fines.
+As a taxpayer, it is important to make sure that you submit all your 1099s on time to avoid unnecessary fines.
 The IRS makes the deadlines for all the 1099s clear, so you should never have difficulties determining when to send the files.

 A simple way to ensure you file your 1099s on time is by asking any sole proprietor or freelancer you deal with to fill out the W-9.
 The form ensures you have their taxpayer identification number and any other important information you need to prepare and file 1099s.